gamesbook/protograf/docs/source/core_shapes.rst

     Polyline; and the starting direction is "e" or 0 |deg|.
 The first term in the *snail* property can either be a direction or a distance.

 .. raw:: html

-   <small>Apologies for using "jump" as the term to cause a move to
+   <small>Apologies to users for using "jump" as the term to cause a move
-   happen without drawing a line; the idea of a snail jumping was just too absurd not to use!</small>
+   to happen without drawing a line; the idea of a snail jumping was just too absurd **not** to use!</small>

 .. |py4| image:: images/customised/polyline_snail.png